The world of caviar is expansive, with a rich history involving culture, economics, and biology.

 Instead of interpreting these labels on a surface level, it’s important to figure out how each company markets its products and determine quality based on real factors like sourcing, farming practices, and quality grading.
 This will save you time in the long run and keep you from being led astray.

 For each type of sturgeon, there are only two grades of caviar that deserve your attention.
-Grade 1 caviar is the best, featuring large, firm, fully-intact eggs with the best color and quality.
+Grade 1 caviar is the highest-quality, featuring large, firm, fully-intact eggs with the most ideal color and quality.
 Grade 2 caviar does not have the same perfect form and may contain some broken eggs and color variation.
 It is still delicious, however, and certainly worth your time.

 The other term to look for is malossol, which indicates a low salt content (under 3 percent) in the caviar.
 With less salt added in the curing process, you get more of the natural flavors of the eggs and can expect higher quality overall.